Californian Lab Secures $22 Million for New Vape Testing

 “We were getting a lot of phone calls from people interested in the vitamin E acetate issue.
 We don’t even know if this is the culprit [behind the vape illness] yet, but we reacted very quickly to it because people were concerned,” Dr Swetha Kaul, the chief scientific officer at Cannalysis, explained to Analytical Cannabis.

-Vitamin E acetate came under fire earlier this month when the additive was linked to a number of high-profile cases of .
+Vitamin E acetate came under fire earlier this month when the additive was linked to a number of high-profile cases of vaping-related illness.
 More than 500 cases are currently being investigated by American authorities, with the mystery lung disease now thought to be responsible for the deaths of nine e-cigarette users in the US.

 In latest update from the US Centers for Disease Control and Prevention, health officials state that they have been unable to identify the specific cause of the lung injuries seen so far.
 However, the New York State Department of Health has confirmed that vitamin E acetate is considered the key focus of its own state investigation, after lab testing revealed high levels of the compound in nearly all samples sent for testing by the department.

 “In California, we actually have some of the most stringent testing regulations for cannabis,” said Kaul.

 “We are testing for heavy metals, we are testing for solvents, we are testing for 66 different pesticides, and obviously for cannabinoids, mycotoxins, and all kinds of microbial pathogens.
 So we have a lot of really cool instrumentation at our disposal that we can adapt for market needs.”

 The test developing by Dr Kaul and her team at Cannalysis uses liquid chromatography with tandem mass spectrometry (LC-MS/MS) technology to detect and quantify the levels of vitamin E acetate, along with the wider family of vitamin E oils, present in cannabis vape products.